awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + To change the instance type, see [Change the instance type](ec2-instance-resize.md)\.
 + To change the user data for your instance, see [Work with instance user data](instancedata-add-user-data.md)\.
 + To enable or disable EBS–optimization for your instance, see [Modifying EBS–Optimization](ebs-optimized.md#modify-ebs-optimized-attribute)\.
-+ To change the `DeleteOnTermination` attribute of the root volume for your instance, see [Updating the block device mapping of a running instance](block-device-mapping-concepts.md#update-instance-bdm)\.
++ To change the `DeleteOnTermination` attribute of the root volume for your instance, see [Update the block device mapping of a running instance](block-device-mapping-concepts.md#update-instance-bdm)\.
 You are not required to stop the instance to change this attribute\.

 **To modify an instance attribute using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [modify\-instance\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) \(AWS CLI\)
 + [Edit\-EC2InstanceAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) \(AWS Tools for Windows PowerShell\)

 ## Troubleshoot stopping your instance<a name="troubleshoot-instance-stop"></a>

 If you have stopped your Amazon EBS\-backed instance and it appears "stuck" in the `stopping` state, you can forcibly stop it\.
-For more information, see [Troubleshooting stopping your instance](TroubleshootingInstancesStopping.md)\.
+For more information, see [Troubleshoot stopping your instance](TroubleshootingInstancesStopping.md)\.